etetteh/production_ml/diabetes/README.md

 ### inference
 The default mode of inference.py runs inference using all the classifiers.
 However, users can pass a specific classifier to use.\
-Users can choose one of the following models: adaboost, gradientboost, randomforest, vclassifier.\
+Users can choose one of the following models: adaboost, gradientboost, randomforest, xgboost, catboost, vclassifier.\
 The inference data must be in a json format.

 Example: running inference with all classifiers\